 The global macroeconomic environment is facing challenges, including the escalation of the European sovereign debt crisis since 2011, the end of quantitative easing by the U.S. Federal Reserve and the economic slowdown in the Eurozone in 2014.
 There have been concerns over unrest in the Middle East and Africa, which have resulted in volatility in oil and other markets.
+In June 2016, British citizens voted in a referendum to withdraw the membership of the United Kingdom from the European Union.
+The result of the vote caused instant and significant volatility in the global financial and securities markets.
+The various uncertainties in the political and economic situations of the United Kingdom and the European Union arising from the anticipated withdrawal may have a negative and prolonged impact on the global economy.

 Economic conditions in China are sensitive to global economic conditions.
 Our business and operations are primarily based in China and the majority of our revenues are derived from our operations in China.
 Accordingly, our financial results have been, and are expected to continue to be, affected by the economy and travel industry in China.
-Although the economy in China has grown significantly in the past decades, any severe or prolonged slowdown in the global and/or Chinese economy could reduce expenditures for travel, which in turn may adversely affect our operating results and financial condition.
-The Chinese economy has slowed down in recent years.
-According to the National Bureau of Statistics of China, in the third quarter of 2015, China's gross domestic product rose 6.9% and it is unclear how the economy will fare in 2015 and beyond.
+While the economy in China has grown significantly over the past decades, growth has been uneven, both geographically and among various sectors of the economy, and the rate of growth has been slowing.
+Any severe or prolonged slowdown in the global and/or Chinese economy could reduce expenditures for travel, which in turn may adversely affect our operating results and financial condition.
+According to the National Bureau of Statistics of China, in 2015, the growth rate of China's gross domestic product was 6.9% and it is unclear how the economy will fare in 2016 and beyond.
 Since we derive the majority of our revenues from accommodation reservation, transportation ticketing and packaged-tour services in China, any severe or prolonged slowdown in the global and/or Chinese economy or the recurrence of any financial disruptions may materially and adversely affect our business, operating results and financial condition in a number of ways.
 For example, the weakness in the economy could erode consumer confidence which, in turn, could result in changes to consumer spending patterns relating to travel products and services.
 If consumer demand for travel products and services we offer decreases, our revenues may decline.
 Furthermore, continued turbulence in the international markets may adversely affect our ability to access the capital markets to meet liquidity needs.